Kshitij0O7/bitquery-proto-example-python/README.md

-# Solana Protobuf Kafka Streams in Python
+# Protobuf Kafka Streams in Python For Solana and Ethereum

 Install the pb2 library from https://pypi.org/project/bitquery-pb2-kafka-package/ using the command